terraform-aws-modules/terraform-aws-eventbridge/README.md

   create = false # to disable all resources

-  create_bus              = false  # to control creation of the EventBridge Bus and related resources create_rule             = false  # to control creation of EventBridge Rules and related resources create_targets          = false  # to control creation of EventBridge Targets and related resources create_archives         = false  # to control creation of EventBridge Archives create_permissions      = false  # to control creation of EventBridge Permissions
+  create_bus              = false  # to control creation of the EventBridge Bus and related resources create_rules            = false  # to control creation of EventBridge Rules and related resources create_targets          = false  # to control creation of EventBridge Targets and related resources create_archives         = false  # to control creation of EventBridge Archives create_permissions      = false  # to control creation of EventBridge Permissions